Cinnabon, who? These Ultimate Gluten Free Cinnamon Rolls will put Cinnabon to shame! Warm, gooey, and SOFT, you won’t believe they’re gluten free.

 - 1 tsp vanilla extract

-- Blend the dry ingredients in the bowl of a stand mixer*** using the paddle attachment.
-In a separate bowl, whisk together the milk, eggs, and melted butter.
+- Blend the dry ingredients in the bowl of a stand mixer*** using the paddle or dough hook attachment.
 With the mixer running on low, slowly add the wet ingredients into the dry ingredients.
 Once completely combined, turn the mixer up to about medium or medium high and beat for 5 minutes.
 The dough should be smooth and somewhat stretchy, but still pretty fluid and not at all like bread dough should be.

-- Remove the paddle attachment.
+- Remove the dough hook or paddle attachment.
 Scrape the dough together into a rough ball or mound using a bowl scraper or spatula.
-Cover the bowl with plastic wrap and place it in a warm, draft-free area for about 2 hours, or until at least doubled or even tripled in volume (see the pics above).
+Cover the bowl and place it in a warm, draft-free area for about 2 hours, or until at least doubled in volume (see the pics above).
+Turning your oven on to the warm function (about 160-170° F) and then turning it off before placing the dough inside is a great area for dough proofing.
 It should be fluffy looking and almost look like buttercream frosting.
-Chill for at least 4 hours, but preferably overnight.
+Chill for at least 4-6 hours.
+See within the post for my timeline to make overnight cinnamon rolls.

-- In a small bowl, mix together filling ingredients with a spoon or spatula and set aside.
+- Mix together the filling ingredients with a stand mixer or handheld mixer until fluffy, 3-4 minutes.
+Cover and set aside.

-- On baking day, remove the dough from fridge.
-On a heavily floured surface (using extra gf flour blend) knead dough into a smooth ball, adding extra flour as needed until dough is smooth (a little sticking is normal).
-Keep adding flour and moving dough if it sticks.
-Roll out to a rectangle that's about ¼ to ½-inch thick, "straightening" the edges with a sharp edge, such as an acrylic ruler.
+- On baking day (or the night before baking), remove the dough from fridge.
+On a well-floured surface (using extra gf bread flour blend) knead dough into a smooth ball, adding extra flour as needed until dough is smooth.
+Roll out to a rectangle that's about ¼-inch thick.

-- When rolls have risen sufficiently (they will rise more as they are baked), remove the plastic wrap and bake for about 25 minutes, or until golden brown.
-Remove rolls from oven.
+- Preheat the oven to 350° F. When the rolls have risen sufficiently (they will rise more in the oven), remove the plastic wrap and bake for 20-25 minutes (larger rolls may take 5 minutes longer), or until golden brown.
+Frost as desired.

-- Use this glaze instead of the frosting for an easy, quick and pourable topping.
-While the rolls are cooling, whisk glaze ingredients in small bowl and drizzle over rolls.
+- Use this glaze instead of the cream cheese frosting for an easy, quick and pourable topping.
+Whisk all glaze ingredients in a small bowl and drizzle over warm rolls.

-These cinnamon rolls were originally posted on September 11, 2018 and have been updated with new pictures, new tips and tricks, and a video.
+These cinnamon rolls were originally posted on September 11, 2019 and have been updated with new pictures, new tips and tricks, and a new, more detailed video.